ADA and Disability Advocacy

 Mainstream Center for Independent Living: Mainstream is a non-profit, non-residential, consumer-driven Independent Living Resource Center for people with disabilities in central Arkansas.

-A Planning Guide for Making Temporary Events Accessible to People With Disabilities: This guide provides information to assist planners, managers, operators and building owners in making temporary events accessible to people with disabilities.
+Planning Guide for Making Temporary Events Accessible to People With Disabilities: This guide provides information to assist planners, managers, operators and building owners in making temporary events accessible to people with disabilities.

 SOURCES: Located in Fayetteville, Arkansas, SOURCES provides services, support, and advocacy for individuals with disabilities, their families and the community.